blrk/learn-devops.io/jenkins-jobs/cd-job-ansible.md

-### Create Continuous Development Job using Ansible
+### Create Continuous Deployment Job using Ansible
 * login to Jenkins dashboard
 * Click on New Item
 * Enter an item name : Ansible-CD-job